balancer/docs-v3/docs/concepts/vault/yield-fee.md

     }
 }
 ```
-The `feeAmountRaw` represents the final computed yield fee value.
+The `aggregateYieldFeeAmountRaw` represents the final computed yield fee value.
 Here, 'Raw' signifies that the [rate scaling](./token-scaling.md#rate-scaling) has been reversed, as indicated by the `toRawUndoRateRoundDown` expression.

 :::info
 to check if a token in a liquidity pool is subject to yield fees, you need to listen to the `PoolRegistered` event of the pool creation transaction.
 The percentage of yield fees charged by the vault can be read via `vault.getYieldFeePercentage()`.